Capacity, quasi-local mass, and singular fill-ins: Introduction

 \begin{rem} By examining its proof in Section \ref{s-schwarzschild}, one can see that Theorem \ref{t-szego-schwarzschild} remains true for rotationally symmetric asymptotically flat manifolds that can be foliated by isoperimetric hypersurfaces.
 See \cite{BrayMorgan02,ChodoshEichmairShiYu} for some sufficient conditions on the existence of such a foliation. \end{rem}

 The organization of the paper is as follows.
 In Section \ref{s-hf-asymptotics}, we prove a special case of Corollary \ref{c-capacity-Gauss} to motivate our approach.
 This leads us to consider fill-ins similar to those in $\FF(\Sigma,\gamma)$ but whose metric need not be smooth.
 Singular fill-ins will be discussed in detail in Section \ref{s-singular}.
 In some cases, one can consider singular fill-ins with less stringent conditions.
 This will be discussed in Section \ref{s-isolated-singularities}.
 In Section \ref{s-LC}, we prove Theorems \ref{t-LC-1}, \ref{t-LC-2} and their corollaries.
 In Section \ref{s-schwarzschild}, we prove Theorem \ref{t-szego-schwarzschild} for Schwarzschild manifolds and some interesting corollaries.
 In Section \ref{s-examples-inequality-1} we give some useful examples that help illustrate our results.
-To obtain the rigidity parts of Theorems \ref{t-LC-1} and \ref{t-LC-2}, we need a result in function theory, which is given in Section \ref{s-isometry}.
+To obtain the rigidity parts of Theorems \ref{t-LC-1} and \ref{t-LC-2}, we need a result in function theory, which is given in Section \ref{s-isometry}. {We believe this result is of independent interest in the study of overdetermined elliptic PDE.}